jcalixte/rnrps/article/article.md

 CouchDb is a NoSQL database accessible via a RESTFUL API.
 The particularity is that each update of a document (NoSQL data) is a new document linked to its previous versions by a common `_id`.
 Data in CouchDb are immutables.
 So, as in git, a historic tree can be made listing all the modification of a document.
 Each update creates a modification of the property `_rev` like `_rev: 12-ad32d26`, this is the version of the document (`_rev` is for `revision` 🤫).

 CouchDb masters in database replications.
-As it is possible to know what has been modified by an `_id` and a `_rev` prop, it is easy for a database de to know the delta and replicate from another one.
+As it is possible to know what has been modified by an `_id` and a `_rev` prop, it is easy for a database to know the delta and replicate from another one.
 What is important for us will be the replication of a distant database to a local one.

 [CouchDb Documentation](https://docs.couchdb.org/en/stable/)